 - iii.
-Activity Status: The HACP plans to implement the new local payment standard to the tenant-based HCV program in Quarter 4 of 2022 and continue administration of this repurposed activity through FY 2023.
-Furthermore, the HACP will continue to request additional waivers as new Special Purpose Voucher programs emerge in FY 2023 and beyond. - iv.
-Planned Non-Significant Changes: The HACP submitted a HUD waiver approval as described in PIH Notice 2021-15 in July 2022 to apply the newly approved, tiered payment standard changes and additional 10% FMR incentive to its Emergency Housing Voucher (EHV) Program.
-The HACP also submitted a separate waiver in September 2021 to the HUD Pittsburgh Field Office to utilize the former Rehabilitation and Mobility Payment Standards for each of its other Special Purpose Voucher programs (except for Mobility Demonstration Vouchers for which approval was already granted).
-The HACP anticipates that it will resubmit the Special Purpose Voucher waiver request to reflect the newly approved modifications to this activity in late FY 2022 or FY 2023.
+Activity Status: The HACP implemented the new local payment standard to the tenant-based HCV program in Quarter 4 of 2022 and plans to continue administration of this repurposed activity through FY 2024.
+Furthermore, the HACP will continue to request additional waivers as new Special Purpose Voucher programs emerge in FY 2024 and beyond. - iv.
+Planned Non-Significant Changes: The HACP was approved via a waiver request in July 2023 to use the tiered payment standard changes and additional 10% FMR incentive to its Emergency Housing Voucher (EHV) Program.
 Any subsequent approved changes to any of the Special Purpose Voucher payment standards will be included in the next applicable MTW Plan.